 ASML's most advanced EUV systems are roughly the size of a school bus and weigh 180 tons, with 100,000 components from 5,000 suppliers.
 The three Chinese semiconductor executives who published their March 2026 analysis in Science and Technology Daily made the scale vividly clear: ASML's EUV equipment has 100,000 components from 5,000 suppliers, with ASML "merely serving as the integrator."
 This is not a single-invention problem.
 It is an industrial ecosystem problem.

-China's prototype is "many times larger" than an ASML system — because the team initially failed to replicate ASML's compact form factor and compensated by increasing the machine's physical size to improve power output.
-This is a telling detail.
+The reported Chinese prototype is described as much larger than an ASML system.
+If accurate, that is a telling detail.
 In semiconductor equipment, size is not neutral.
 A larger machine is harder to install, harder to maintain, harder to replicate across multiple fabs, and harder to iterate on quickly.
 ASML's compact form factor was not an aesthetic choice — it was the result of years of engineering optimization that reduced the machine's footprint while increasing precision and throughput.

 A machine that fills an entire factory floor is an impressive engineering achievement.
 A machine that chipmakers can install in a fab, operate cost-effectively, and maintain at high uptime is a different product altogether.
 The miniaturization and integration challenge is not trivial — it is, in many ways, the core engineering challenge.
 Every component must not only work in isolation but work in synchronization with every other component, under conditions of extreme precision, for thousands of hours of continuous operation.